PyGithub/PyGithub/doc/openapi.rst

 OpenAPI annotations
 -------------------

 PyGithub classes have annotations that link the code to the OpenAPI spec.
-This allows to automate keeping the implementation in-sync with the specification.
+This allows to automate syncing the implementation with the specification.

 PyGithub class annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~